umbraco/UmbracoDocs/Documentation/Products/UmbracoForms/Editor/Defining-and-Attaching-Prevaluesources/index.md

 ###Umbraco data type Prevalues
-Connects to an umbraco data type and uses its prevalue collection
+Connects to an Umbraco data type and uses its prevalue collection

 ###Umbraco Documents